vcokltfre/tutorial-v2/docs/tips/mentions.md

     The example above will disable all pings in messages the bot sends, but you can toggle these as you like.
 Try making your bot send mentions with these settings to see allowed mentions in action!

     The next way of setting allowed mentions is when sending a message, or replying to one.
 Either way it uses the same keyword argument, so I'll just show sending a message normally, and you can adapt that to your own code.
-Again the first thing we need to do if we havent already is import discord.py so we can access the `AllowedMentions` class:
+Again the first thing we need to do if we haven't already is import discord.py so we can access the `AllowedMentions` class:

     ```py
     from nextcord import AllowedMentions, Interaction, slash_command